 Crunchies Freeze Dried Fruit (6 pack), $28.94 from Amazon

-Freeze-dried strawberries over vanilla ice cream is divine.
+Freeze-dried strawberries over vanilla ice cream: simple but divine.

 2. Make Mason Jar Ice Cream